 B.S., Emerson College; M.A., Lesley College

-Engaged in presenting creative works for the stage, bringing performance opportunities to Boston youth, and producing community-focused events.
+Passionate about developing and presenting creative works for the stage and film, bringing performance opportunities to artists of all ages, and producing community-focused events.

 I love teaching young artists to write and perform through my Theatre Studies classes: oral interpretation, the introduction to playwriting and speaking truth to power.
 My goal is to give students skills and tools that cross industries - the ability to listen with respect and empathy and to foster leadership, constructive criticism and creativity.

 I am a writer and award winning stage director and producer.
 I am currently working on 3 screenplays set in Boston.
 My play “Living On..” is under agreement with Samuel French and has been performed around the country.
 Other plays, “Mothers of Gods, Mothers of War” and the Company One production of “The Emancipation of Mandy and Miz Ellie,” were premiered at the Boston Center for Arts.

 As a stage director, I received the IRNE Best Director Award for the Lyric Stage production of “The Old Settler” which also received the IRNE Award for Best Production and the Elliot Norton Award for Best Production (Small Theater).
 In addition to the Lyric, I have worked with the Black Folks Theatre Company, the New Rep; and I directed the critically acclaimed “ARTiculation” for Company One Theatre, the Opera Providence, RI premiere of “Treemonisha,” by Scott Joplin and “Hey Sistah, Welcome Home,” with deaf poet Ayisha Knight-Shaw.
 I most recently directed “Sonia Flew,” by Melinda Lopez for the Wellesley Rep Theater.